•

 We hope to encourage a community of artist scholars and scholarly artists.
 A place for the intermingling of research, art, humanities and science.
 Resilient communities are diverse communities.
 Diversity of thought and expression are bedrock for The Cicadian.
 We strive to challenge the static and monolithic writings produced in conservative academic spaces.

-We publish twice a year aligned to the summer and winter solstice, celebrating the longest and shortest days of the year.
-These times represent moments of change and also time for reflection.
+We publish twice a year aligned to seasonal cycles, representing moments of change and also time for reflection.

 Editorial